OBOS-dev/obos-strap/recipes.md

 #### url: string
 - The URL to an archive.
 This archive must be of format '.tar.*'.<br/>
 #### depends: string array (required)
+- Dependencies of the project at runtime.
+These dependencies are included in the xbps package
+#### build-depends: string arrays (required)
-- Dependencies of the project.
-These will be build before the requested package is built.<br/>
+- Dependencies of the package at compile time.
+These Dependencies are not included in the xbps package
 #### patches: patch array (optional)
 - An array of patches that should be applied before bootstrap commands are run.<br/>
 - A patch is defined as follows: